sammaknshinde2410/CodeClause_Calculator/README.md

 # CodeClause_Calculator
-##This Repository contains a MusicPlayer Application Project using Python Programming Language.
+##This Repository contains a Calculator Application Project built using Python Programming Language.

 ###HOW TO USE THIS APP